 I have said this before, and I’ll say it again.
 I love enchiladas.
 I have had the traditional red enchiladas, the verde enchiladas, but I’ve never had a white enchilada!
-I imagine it being the difference between a normal pizza and a white pizza.
+I imagine it is the difference between a normal pizza and a white pizza.
 MMMmmmm, creamy goodness.

 These creamy white chicken enchiladas will be the perfect way to spice up your enchilada meal and your chicken night.
-Check out this recipe on the next page.

 As a society, we eat A LOT of chicken.
 That means we can tire of it easily.
 Luckily for us, all it takes is a quick Internet search to find a recipe that spices it up!
 Makes it unique!
 Makes chicken appetizing again.
-This creamy white chicken enchiladas bring those thoughts to mind.
+These creamy white chicken enchiladas bring those thoughts to mind.

 Thanks to Ree at Pioneer Woman for this recipe!

 - 2 cups Reserved Broth From Chicken

 - 3 whole 4 Oz Cans Whole Green Chilies, Diced

 - 1 whole Jalapeno, Seeded And Finely Diced

 - 1 teaspoon Paprika

 - 1/2 cup Heavy Cream